-- A summary of the private evaluator's findings; - A statement of agreement or disagreement, in full or in part, with the private evaluator's recommendations; and - The basis for the RSP's agreement or disagreement with the private evaluator's recommendations or findings.
+- A summary of the private evaluator's findings: - A statement of agreement or disagreement, in full or in part, with the private evaluator's recommendations; and - The basis for the RSP's agreement or disagreement with the private evaluator's recommendations or findings.

-The private evaluation report must be uploaded into SSM and attached to the student's file.
+NOTE: The private evaluation report must be uploaded into SSM and maintained in the student's special education file.